Carry each other's burdens, and in this way you will fulfill the law of Christ.

 Memorial gifts are welcome and may be made to the church at any time.
 These funds will be placed in the Memorial Garden Fund, reserved for the maintenance and furnishing of the garden.

 First-Centenary is a praying congregation and our members share their love for Christ and one another through prayer.
-Some specific areas of emphasis for saturating our church in prayer are listed below:
+Some specific areas of emphasis for covering our church in prayer are listed below:

 Prayer Team